 - 3.1.
 Any result; e.g. final degree classification, course mark etc. can be appealed against on the ground of procedural defect; furthermore, you can appeal against the following on the basis of new information about exceptional circumstances: - 3.1.1.
 Your final degree classification; - 3.1.2.
 Not being awarded a degree, or a decision to class you as a 'Final Fail'; - 3.1.3.
 A mark or grade of 'Absent', 'Incomplete' or 'Fail'. - 3.2.
 If you are appealing on the basis of exceptional circumstances, you will need to provide evidence of: - 3.2.1.
 The exceptional circumstances, and; - 3.2.2.
 Why you did not report these circumstances at the appropriate time, as set out in the procedure for submitting exceptional circumstances. - 3.3.
 If you are appealing against your final degree classification on the basis of exceptional circumstances, in addition to the conditions set out in 3.2, you will also have to meet the following conditions: - 3.3.1.
-Your classification marks are no more than three marks below the next higher classification in a single course, and/or: - 3.3.2.
-Your aggregate is no more than five marks away from the next higher classification on aggregate. - 3.4.
+Your classification marks are no more than three marks below the next higher classification in a single course, or: - 3.3.2.
+Your aggregate is no more than fifteen marks away from the next higher classification on aggregate if you are an undergraduate student; or no more than ten marks away from the next higher classification on aggregate if you are a postgraduate student. - 3.4.
 There are no other aspects of your academic results that you can appeal against.
 For example, you cannot appeal with regard to: - 3.4.1.
 Provisional results; - 3.4.2.
 Exceptional progression decisions; - 3.4.3.
 A mark being capped because it is a resit; - 3.5.
 Specifically, the School does not accept academic appeals that challenge academic judgement.
 The OIA defines academic judgement as "a judgement that is made about a matter where only the opinion of an academic expert is sufficient".
 For example the final grading of assessment, based on clear marking and moderation procedures, is an academic judgement. - 3.6.
 The School will not consider appeals which it considers frivolous or vexatious.
 The decision of the Academic Registrar that an appeal is frivolous or vexatious is final.
 Any such appeal will be closed and a Completion of Procedures letter will be issued.